sonatype-nexus-community/iq-success-metrics2/README.md

 iq-password - your Nexus IQ password period - weekly or monthly

-Example:  create-csvfile.bat http://localhost:8070 admin admin123 weekly
+Example:  create-csvfile.bat http://localhost:8070 admin admin123 monthly

 The output is saved to successmetrics.csv in the current directory